Sophia's Journey Through Morocco

 Majorelle Gardens is a must-see destination.
 Ensure you reserve your spot in advance and opt for an early or late-day time slot to experience optimal lighting and a more tranquil atmosphere as the crowds subside.

-Yves Saint Laurent Museum.
+Extend your visit to the gardens by including a stop at the Yves Saint Laurent Museum.
 In addition to captivating exhibitions, the building, designed by French architecture firm Studio KO, is a love letter to modern architecture.
 Don't miss the opportunity to experience the exquisite garden cafe.

 Get lost in the medina.
 Even during the off-season, it’s filled with tourists.
 I prefer venturing into the quieter side streets, where I can discover serene spots to soak in the vibrant colors and uncover hidden gems in the marketplace.